 The Thief River Falls office is sold to a medical group based in Fosston, Minn.

 HRRV begins a campaign to create an endowment fund for the future of the organization.

 The first $1 million of endowment fund is raised.
 The average daily census exceeds 100 patients.
 HRRV hires a full-time physician.

 The Fargo office moves into a new space in the West Acres Office Park building in south Fargo.
 Heirlooms, a high-end resale store that provide supports for HRRV, opens in south Fargo.

-The average daily census increases 61 percent from WHEN.
+The average daily census increases 61 percent.
 HRRV begins partnering with area palliative care programs.

 HRRV opens an office in Grand Forks, N.D.
 The service area now covers 29 counties in North Dakota and Minnesota.
 The census for 2005 year exceeds 1,000 patients.
 The Legacy Society, the planned giving arm of the organization, is formed.